tmoon/cs171-hw1-moon-tarikadnan/problem_4_answers.md

 1. This means this select arr the row elements in the table body and returns the length of that array - 1 (i.e. the number of rows/states) in the list -1.
+2. The functions returned "#ff4500", "#f25e26", "#42ffff".
+These are hex values for colors (similar to) orangered, light-orange, and sky color.
+The last one is sky because the input 150 is outside the domain of the given color range.
+3. Then the scale would map values from 2.6 to 9.0 the given color range space.
+This is in fact, really useful when we are trying to color the cells based on the value of the cell (i.e. the unemployment rate here).